Independence in randomizations: Real Rosy Randomizations

-\begin{proof} Using only the hypothesis that $T$ has the exchange property, we show that $\ind[i]$ is an independence relation with small local character and is countably based.
-Then using the hypothesis that $T$ has $\acl=\dcl$, we show that $\ind[i]$ is also anti-reflexive.
+\begin{proof}[Proof of Theorem \ref{t-main}] Using only the hypothesis that $T$ has the exchange property, we show that $\ind[\th \wedge] \ \ $ is an independence relation with small local character and is countably based.
+Then using the hypothesis that $T$ has $\acl=\dcl$, we show that $\ind[\th \wedge] \ \ $ is also anti-reflexive.

 \emph{Basic axioms and finite character:} By Lemmas \ref{l-fB-basic} and \ref{l-ind[eomega]-easy}, both $\ind[d\BB] \ $ and $\ind[\th\omega] \ \ $ satisfy the basic axioms and finite character.
-It follows easily that $\ind[i]$ satisfies the basic axioms and has finite character.
+It follows easily that $\ind[\th \wedge] \ \ $ satisfies the basic axioms and has finite character.

 \emph{Small local character:} Let $A, B$ be small subsets of $\cu K$.
 By Lemmas \ref{l-fB-local} and \ref{l-ind[eomega]-easy}, there are sets $C_1, C_2\subseteq B$ of cardinality $\le |A|+\aleph_0$ such that $A\ind[\th\omega]_{C_1} \ B $ and $A\ind[d\BB]_{C_2} \ B$.
-By base monotonicity for both $\ind[\th\omega] \ $ and $\ind[d\BB] \ $, we have $A\ind[i]_{C_1\cup C_2} B$.
+By base monotonicity for both $\ind[\th\omega] \ $ and $\ind[d\BB] \ $, we have $A\ind[\th \wedge]_{C_1\cup C_2} \ B$.

 \emph{Full existence:} Suppose $A, B, C$ are small subsets of $\cu K$.
-By full existence for $\ind[d\BB] \ \ ,$ there is an automorphism $\tau$ of $\cu N$ that fixes $C$ such that $\tau(A)\ind[d\BB]_C \ B.$ Let $E=\acl_\BB(\tau(A)BC).$ By Theorem \ref{l-full-existence}, there is an automorphism $\pi$ of $\cu N$ that fixes $CE$ such that $\pi(\tau(A))\ind[\th\omega]_C \ \ B.$ Then $\pi(\sa E)=\sa E$ for every $\sa E\in\acl_\BB(\tau(A)BC)$, so $\pi(\tau(A))\ind[d\BB]_C \ B.$ Therefore $\pi(\tau(A))\equiv_C A$ and $\pi(\tau(A))\ind[i]_C B,$ so $\ind[i]$ has full existence.
+By full existence for $\ind[d\BB] \ \ ,$ there is an automorphism $\tau$ of $\cu N$ that fixes $C$ such that $\tau(A)\ind[d\BB]_C \ B.$ Let $\cu{Z}=\acl_\BB(\tau(A)BC).$ By Theorem \ref{l-full-existence}, there is an automorphism $\pi$ of $\cu N$ that fixes $C\cu{Z}$ such that $\pi(\tau(A))\ind[\th\omega]_C \ \ B.$ Then $\pi(\sa E)=\sa E$ for every $\sa E\in\cu Z$, so $\pi(\tau(A))\ind[d\BB]_C \ B.$ Therefore $\pi(\tau(A))\equiv_C A$ and $\pi(\tau(A))\ind[\th \wedge]_C \ B,$ so $\ind[\th \wedge] \ \ $ has full existence.

 \emph{Countably based:} $\ind[\th\omega] \ $ is countably based by definition, and $\ind[d\BB] \ $ is countably based by Lemma \ref{l-fB-cbased}.
 By Lemmas \ref{l-ind[e]-union}, \ref{p-omega-cbased}, and \ref{l-fB-basic}, $\ind[\th\omega] \ $ and $\ind[d\BB] \ $ have the countable union property.
-Then by Proposition \ref{p-union-pair}, $\ind[i]$ is countably based.
+Then by Proposition \ref{p-union-pair}, $\ind[\th \wedge] \ \ $ is countably based.